mendax1234/mendax1234/README.md

 - I am using  [Hackintosh](https://en.wikipedia.org/wiki/Hackintosh) in my leisure time, here is [my EFI for ThinkPad X390](https://github.com/mendax1234/ThinkpadX390-Opencore-EFI).
 ThinkPad X390 is also my main working machine.
 However ,l use Windows 11 Pro as my daily and main Operating System.
 - I also maintain  [ThinkPad E40's EFI](https://github.com/mendax1234/ThinkPadE40-Clover-EFI), but I didn't use this laptop any more, because it is too old!
+- I am the Program/Softward Lead in [FRC Team 6940](https://www.6940violetz.top/).
+If you want to look at our robot code, you can go to out [Official Github](https://github.com/Team6940)
 - If you want to support me , plesase turn to [Support](https://github.com/mendax1234/Pi-introduction).

 <a href="https://github.com/mendax1234/ThinkpadX390-Opencore-EFI">